DAD (DAD) Price Reaches $0.24

-DAD (CURRENCY:DAD) traded up 6% against the US dollar during the 24-hour period ending at 9:00 AM E.T. on August 28th.
-DAD has a total market cap of $86.52 million and approximately $843,812.00 worth of DAD was traded on exchanges in the last 24 hours.
-In the last week, DAD has traded 9% lower against the US dollar.
-One DAD coin can currently be bought for about $0.24 or 0.00000487 BTC on exchanges.
+DAD (CURRENCY:DAD) traded up 1% against the dollar during the one day period ending at 0:00 AM E.T. on August 28th.
+One DAD coin can currently be bought for $0.24 or 0.00000483 BTC on cryptocurrency exchanges.
+DAD has a total market cap of $85.98 million and $1.10 million worth of DAD was traded on exchanges in the last 24 hours.
+Over the last week, DAD has traded down 10.4% against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.